dhananjaygr/Demosecurityinwiz/README.md

-# data-security-in-wiz
+# ReadMe: Data Security in Wiz
-Review DSPM features in Wiz to address data security in the cloud.
+In this lab, we'll reinforce some key concepts from the DSPM Overview session, as well as get hands on with  thefeatures that comprise DSPM in Wiz.